-Bacanora and SRK are not aware of any additional factors (environmental, legal, title, taxation, socio-economic, marketing, political, or other relevant factors) that have materially affected the Mineral Resource estimate.
+SRK is not aware of any additional factors (environmental, legal, title, taxation, socioeconomic, marketing, political, or other relevant factors) that have materially affected the Mineral Resource estimate.

-The tonnage and grade of Inferred Mineral Resources are uncertain and there has been insufficient exploration to define these Inferred Mineral Resources as an Indicated or Measured Mineral Resource and it is therefore uncertain if further exploration will result in upgrading them to an Indicated or Measured Mineral Resource category.
+The tonnage and grade of Inferred Mineral Resources are uncertain and there has been insufficient exploration to define these Inferred Mineral Resources as an Indicated or Measured Mineral Resource.
+It is reasonable to expect that the majority of Inferred Resources could be upgraded to Indicated with continued exploration.